 Related: I get all of my grass fed beef and pasture raised chicken from Butcher Box.
 Read my honest review here.

-This recipe for pressure cooker pot roast cannot get any easier with only 2 ingredients…perfect for a busy mom!
+This recipe for Pressure Cooker Pot Roast cannot get any easier...perfect for a busy mom!
 The Instant Pot is also perfect for a busy mom!
-Those super tender pork ribs I made took 1 hour; that chili mac I made my kids took 10 minutes; this tender pot roast took an hour and a half.
+Those super tender Instant Pot Ribs I made took 1 hour; that chili mac I made my kids took 10 minutes; this Whole Chicken took less than an hour, and this tender pot roast took an hour and a half.
 Perfect for when you forget to turn on the slow cooker.
 You can also cook meat from frozen!
 Seriously, the Instant Pot is my new BFF.

 So lets get to this pressure cooker pot roast, shall we.
 First things first is you want to brown your roast on both sides.
 Did I forget to tell you the Instant Pot has a sauté function?
 How cool is that!
 So to sauté your roast you just need to select the sauté button on the instant pot and add some fat to the pot.
-I like to use bacon grease.
-Get both sides nice and brown then hit Cancel.
+I like to use Avocado Oil.
+Get all sides nice and brown then hit Cancel.
 Remove the roast from the pot and add your beef both.
 You want to scrape any browned bits from the bottom of the pan or else the pot may have trouble coming to pressure.

-- 1, 2-3 lb beef pot roast
+- 1, 2-4 lb beef pot roast, cut into large chunks

-- 2 cups beef broth
+- 1 cups beef broth

-- Xanthum Gum (optional)
+- 1 teaspoon Xanthum Gum (optional)

-- Using your electric pressure cooker and the sauté setting, brown the roast on both sides and remove from pan
+- Using your electric pressure cooker and the HI sauté setting, brown the roast on both sides and remove from pan

 - Add beef broth and scrape any browned bits from the bottom of the pot